nimblehq/mulesoft-actions/README.md

 </p>

 <h3 align="center">Mulesoft GitHub Actions</h3>
-<p> This contains a collection of <a href="#mulesoft-actions">Mulesoft Actions</a> and a pre-defined <a href="#mulesoft-shared-workflows">Mulesoft Shared Workflows</a> that speed up the development process of Mulesoft projects.
+<p>A collection of <a href="#mulesoft-actions">Mulesoft Actions</a> and pre-defined <a href="#mulesoft-shared-workflows">Mulesoft Shared Workflows</a> that speed up the development process of Mulesoft projects.
 The pre-defined workflows are a ready-to-use solution which combines the Actions for running task like MUnit tests or deploying Mulesoft projects.</p>

 ## Mulesoft Actions